Preoperative examination (EN) Preoperative examination (EN)

 Questionnaire about your health

-Before your appointment at the Preoperative Examination Outpatient Clinic or the Admissions Service Point, you will receive a digital questionnaire.
+Before your appointment at the Preoperative Examination Outpatient Clinic, you will receive a digital questionnaire.
 This contains questions about your health.
 You can complete the questionnaire at the hospital or at home via 'MijnIsala'.
 You must have completed the questionnaire before you have the appointment.

 Completing the questionnaire on a computer at the hospital

 You will receive a number code from the referring outpatient clinic with which you can complete the questionnaire at the hospital.
 There are computers at the hospital where you can do this.
 Our volunteers will be happy to help you log in.
 Completing the questionnaire takes about 20 to 30 minutes.

 What should you bring to your appointment?